antonimut/law_and_ai_class_GCS_model/README.md

 The project uses the **CelebA dataset**, a widely used facial attribute dataset, to demonstrate how imbalances in training data can reinforce societal prejudices and lead to biased outcomes.

+## Content

+The repository includes the following files and their uses:

+- **Notebook**: Demonstrates step-by-step how to use the model.
+- **PowerPoint presentation**: Designed for classroom use to explain how the model works and to present the activity.
+- **PDF document**: Contains the activity we completed last year.
+- **LaTeX repository (ZIP file)**: Provides the source files in case you want to modify the activity.
+- **Set of pictures**: Useful for recreating the activity in class.
+- **Example picture**: Used to run the demonstration.

 ## Objectives
 - Understand how AI training datasets contribute to biased outcomes.
 - Analyze statistical distributions in datasets to predict potential algorithmic biases.